Skip to content

 The Rahmi M. Koc Museum gives you an insight into many different transportation means from the Ottoman era.

-The museum contains two buildings officially used to be a sizeable historical house of unique pieces belonging to the emperors.
-In 1991, the place turned into a museum, becoming one of the major tourist destinations in Istanbul.
+The museum contains two buildings officially used as a sizeable historical house of unique pieces belonging to the emperors.
+In 1991, the place became a museum, becoming one of the major tourist destinations in Istanbul.

-Also, you find some beautiful traditional outfits dating back to Ottoman times and other valuable gifts handed to the Sultans in special ceremonies.
-The museum will give you special access to explore a replica of an oil factory in order to learn how it operated in the past.
+You will also find some beautiful traditional outfits dating back to Ottoman times and other valuable gifts handed to the Sultans in special ceremonies.
+The museum will give you special access to explore a replica of an oil factory and learn how it operated in the past.

-The Rahmi M. Koc Museum is a fantastic example of how the industrial world has changed over time.
+The Rahmi M. Koc Museum is a fantastic example of how the industrial world has changed.

 Things to Do:

-• Walking around the museum and seeing all of the beautiful automobiles, planes, and bicycles, as well as taking photos wherever you want.
+• Walking around the museum, seeing all the beautiful automobiles, planes, and bicycles, and taking photos wherever you want.

-• Get up close with a variety of sultan-owned artifacts as well as other significant Othman army military equipment.
+• Get up close with a variety of sultan-owned artefacts as well as other significant Othman army military equipment.

-• Learn more about how machines were operated when you visit the “How Does It Work” section inside the Rahmi M. Koc Museum.
+• When you visit the “How Does It Work” section inside the Rahmi M. Koc Museum, learn more about how machines were operated.

 • Inside, look at the vehicles and take some excellent shots.
-There is a helpful English guide with a plethora of information about most of the items on show.
+A helpful English guide provides a plethora of information about most items on show.

-• Eat or drink at one of the museum restaurants which overlooks the Golden Horn (the sunset view from here is splendid.)
+• Eat or drink at one of the museum restaurants overlooking the Golden Horn (the sunset view from here is splendid.)

 Things not to Do: